Key Achievement

 What Remains to Be Done

-• ε0 from shell properties (orbitron mass, density, aether coupling)
+• \( \epsilon_0 \) from valence shell properties (orbitron mass, density, aether coupling)

 General Proof